Market for Alternative Investment

-The Market for Alternative Investment (MAI or mai) is a stock exchange of Thailand which was established by the Stock Exchange of Thailand (SET) in 1998 under the Securities Exchange of Thailand Act as an alternative stock market for small and medium-sized enterprises.
+The Market for Alternative Investment (MAI or mai) is a Thai stock exchange established by the Stock Exchange of Thailand (SET) in 1998 under the Securities Exchange of Thailand Act as an alternative stock market for small and medium-sized enterprises (SMEs).
 It officially commenced operation on 21 June 1999.
-It is located in Khlong Toei, Bangkok.
+It is located in Khlong Toei, Bangkok, and as of 12 June 2025 lists 225 companies.

-The mai operates independently under the supervision of the SET's board of directors.
+The SET allows mai to operate independently under the supervision of the SET's board of directors.
 The mai committee sets its policies and oversees the market's operation and front office duties such as stock listing and public relations.
-Back office functions, such as the trading system, clearing and settlement procedures, trading surveillance and supervision, as well as disclosure requirements, will be based entirely on existing Stock Exchange of Thailand operations.
+Back office functions, such as the trading system, clearing and settlement procedures, trading surveillance and supervision, as well as disclosure requirements, are based entirely on existing Stock Exchange of Thailand operations.

+The SET is composed of three other markets, those being the Main Market (SET), the LiVE Exchange (LiVEx) for certain SMEs and startups with lower listing requirements, and the Thailand Future Exchange (TFEX) for derivatives.
+Like all capital markets in Thailand, mai is regulated by the Securities and Exchange Commission of Thailand (SEC), which has fees and disclosure requirements for all companies listed in mai.

+Listing Requirements

+For a company to be listed on mai, it must meet the following requirements: